Post-Impressionism 101: Everything You Need to Know

-The term "Post-Impressionism" combines the oeuvre of many artists.
-In this article, we will tell you about four prominent masters who are most associated with the art movement - Vincent van Gogh, Paul Gauguin, Georges Seurat, and Paul Cezanne.
-DailyArt Magazine has gathered everything you need to know about Post-Impressionism, its distinctive features, and representatives.
+The term Post-Impressionism combines the oeuvre of many artists.
+In this article, we will tell you about four prominent masters who are most associated with the art movement – Vincent van Gogh, Paul Gauguin, Georges Seurat, and Paul Cézanne.
+We have gathered everything you need to know about Post-Impressionism, its distinctive features, and its representatives.

 It is quite difficult to talk about the striking distinctions between Impressionism and Post-Impressionism, or when one art movement ended and the other began.
 In all senses, the boundaries between them are illegible.
 Even mentioned artists did not call themselves Post-Impressionists.